 Create quotations for customers

-This is something that’s more for business customers, but especially so to small businesses or even sole proprietors.
+Again, another thing that leans towards business users.
+It can be of great value to small businesses or even sole proprietors.
 Wix has a tool that lets you create quotations for your services for customers.
-The tool is there complete with template, all you’ll need to do is add the customer, terms and expiry date for your offer.
+The tool comes complete with a template.
+All you’ll need to do is add the customer, terms and expiry date for your offer.